-Upon completion of the Disaster Management and Relief Certificate, students should be able to apply key elements of disaster management strategies, theories, and concepts to simulated and practical situations.
+Upon completion of the Emergency Management Certificate, students should be able to apply key elements of disaster management strategies, theories, and concepts to simulated and practical situations.

-A Disaster Management & Relief Certificate will be printed on the transcript of those students who have successfully completed these 12 credits of Disaster Management and Relief courses with a cumulative GPA of at least 2.5 in the designated courses.
+An Emergency Management Certificate will be printed on the transcript of those students who have successfully completed these 12 credits of Emergency Management courses with a cumulative GPA of at least 2.5 in the designated courses.

-- DM3001 Introduction to Disaster Response and Recovery (3 credits) - DM4001 Natural and Man-made Disasters (3 credits) - DM4101 Trauma: Understanding and Intervention (3 credits) - pp PS4200 Conflict (3 credits)
+- EMT3000 Introduction to Disaster Response and Recovery (3 credits) - p EMT4000 Natural and Man-made Disasters (3 credits) - EMT4100 Trauma: Understanding and Intervention (3 credits) - psy4200 Conflict (3 credits)